cylin577/3DSCVC/README.md

 but that’s something only ~~Apple~~ the *New 3DS* can do.
 So I made this!

-3DSCVC lets you stream **any 3DS**, old or new, using just a camera.
+3DSCVC lets you stream **any 3DS**, using just a camera.
-No capture card, no soldering.
+No capture card, no soldering, no modding.

 ## How to use
 Here’s all you need to get started:

 - A working Python environment (using `uv` is recommended)
 - A good webcam or camera
-- A brain
+- A brain (Optitional)
 - A computer or Raspberry Pi

 This example uses **uv** as the package manager.